Asus ProArt P16 vs. Razer Blade 16, Asus ROG Zephyrus G16 comparison

 The Zephyrus G16 offers more reliable and better optimized software, but with lower performance on the GPU side, since this is a lower-power device.
 EU prices are hard to justify, but this is competitive on the US market, selling for at least 10% less than a similar Blade.

-The ProArt P16 is a niche option for those interested in a minimalist and clean-looking sleeper laptop, meant for daily use and productivity workloads.
-It’s nowhere near as powerful as the other two, and only comes with a 4K 60Hz screen that’s not ideal for gaming and takes a toll on battery life.
+The ProArt P16 is a solid option for those interested in a minimalist and clean-looking sleeper laptop, meant for daily use and productivity workloads.
+The previous variant available with RTX 5060/5070 specs isn’t nowhere near as powerful as the other two, and only comes with a 4K 60Hz screen, but the latest refresh changes quite a few things in a significant way: it comes with a magnificent Tandem OLED display, can be specced up to an RTX 5090 and gets vapor-chamber cooling, just like the Zephyrus.
+On top of that, it seems to sell for a little less than the other options.

-All in all, the Asus ROG Zephyrus G16 just checks more of the right boxes for me, and is generally the one I’d go with.
+So all in all, the ProArt P16 in this latest refresh now checks more of the right boxes for me, and is generally the one I’d go with.
+But there are reasons to opt for the others as well (such as the faster screen and MUX/GSync on both, and the better sustained GPU performance on the Blade).
 Curious about your thoughts and particular reasons for choosing one over the other.

 Follow these links for more details in the reviews: